smallrye/jandex/README.md

  It supports the following capabilities:

- * Indexing all runtime visible Java annotations for a set of classes into a memory efficient representation.</li>
+ * Indexing all runtime visible Java annotations for a set of classes into a memory efficient representation
- * Indexing the class hierarchy and interface implementation of a set classes.</li>
+ * Indexing the class hierarchy and interface implementation of a set classes
- * Browsing and searching of declared methods on an indexed class.</li>
+ * Browsing and searching of declared methods on an indexed class
- * Browsing and searching of declared fields on an indexed class.</li>
+ * Browsing and searching of declared fields on an indexed class
- * Browsing of all generic type information on methods, fields, and classes.</li>
+ * Browsing of all generic type information on methods, fields, and classes
- * Browsing and searching annotations, including Java 8 type annotations</li>
+ * Browsing and searching annotations, including Java 8 type annotations
- * Persisting an index into a custom storage efficient format.</li>
+ * Persisting an index into a custom storage efficient format
- * Quick-loading of the storage efficient format</li>
+ * Quick-loading of the storage efficient format
- * Compatibility with previous API and storage format versions</li>
+ * Compatibility with previous API and storage format versions
- * Execution via an API, a command line tool, and ant</li>
+ * Execution via an API, a command line tool, and Ant

 ## Downloading Jandex

-Jandex artifacts can be [downloaded off of maven central](http://search.maven.org/#browse%7C1278342764).
+Jandex artifacts can be [downloaded off of Maven Central](https://search.maven.org/search?q=g:org.jboss%20a:jandex).

 ## API Docs